 Guidance and Counseling

 Welcome to the Hutchins Elementary Counseling web page!
-My name is Elaine Rawlings and I am the Counselor for the students at Hutchins.
+I am the Counselor at Hutchins Elementary.

 I would like to provide you with some basic information about the Guidance and Counseling Program and give you an idea of what you and your child can look forward to from the Counseling and Guidance Program at Hutchins Elementary School.